-8 West African giraffes (3 males and 5 females) (Giraffa camelopardalis peralta) were recently translocated from their current distribution zone, from the area of Kouré 60 km south-east of Niamey, to the Gadabedji Biosphere Reserve more than 800 kilometers away.
-As part of Niger’s national West African giraffe conservation strategy, the aim of this operation was to have a new population set in a secure and well-managed area - which is actually located within the former range area of the species.
+8 West African giraffes (3 males and 5 females) ( Giraffa camelopardalis peralta ) were recently circulated from their area of Kouré 60 km south-east of Niamey, to the Gadabedji Biosphere Reserve more than 800 km away.
+As part of Niger’s national West African giraffe conservation strategy, the aim of this operation is to provide secure and well-managed management of the area.

-The Giraffe Conservation Foundation - Sahara Conservation Fund (GCF-SCF) team conducted a monitoring mission in the Gadabedji Biosphere Reserve in March.
-During this mission, the team managed to observe all of the translocated animals, which seem to have perfectly adapted to this "new" habitat after an absence of 50 years.
+The Giraffe Conservation Foundation – Sahara Conservation Fund (GCF-SCF) team conducted a monitoring mission in the Gadabedji Biosphere Reserve in March.
+During this mission, the team is observing all of the translocated animals, which seems to be fully adapted to this « new » habitat after an absence of 50 years.

-The eight giraffes had been split into two groups of 4 to facilitate their journey across the country, but they quickly, instinctively, reunited once arrived.
-They now wander around the Acacia trees and other plant species they particularly enjoy eating, such as the Acacia raddiana, Acacia nilotica, Zizihpus mauritania, Maerua crassifolia.
+The eight giraffes had been split into two groups of four, but they quickly, instinctively, reunited once.
+They enjoy eating, Such as Acacia raddiana, Acacia nilotica , Zizihpus mauritania, Maerua crassifolia.

 Every other day, they go to the pond of Filio, located in the central area of the reserve, to fulfill their water requirements.

-Definitely a smooth and well-monitored adaptation, thanks to the collaboration of the local population (with people often reporting on their latest encounters with the animals) with the community agents recruited by GCF and the Niger Fauna Corridor Project!
+Definitely a smooth and well-adapted adaptation, with the community agents recruited by GCF and the Niger Fauna Corridor Project!